Skip to main content

 In any grid:

-1. Click Agents in the top toolbar.
+1. Click Agents in the top toolbar (or the pinned Price Optimization button if you have one).

 2. Select Price Optimization from the All Agents modal.